tristan957/tristan.partin.io/content/blog/october-2020-update/index.md

 <!--Patrick or Joseph...-->

 While my friends were in town, "someone" broke my glovebox, so I will be working to fix that next month hopefully.
-Gonna be awkward if the I get pulled over...
+Gonna be awkward if I get pulled over...

+[^1]: Casio DBC32-1A
+[^2]: Image is definitely not me